quantumjot/PyFolding/README.md

 ---
 ### IPython Notebooks

-PyFolding can be used within IPython Notebooks.
+PyFolding can be used within IPython Notebooks (Jupyter).
 Several example notebooks are provided in the notebooks folder.
+To install Jupyter notebooks please read the accompanying file "Mac&PCSetup.md"